brotherhoodMonk/gyan/angular.md

 8. Observables

 As seen above ... an Observable is a stream of events or data.
-They are often returned from Angular methods, such as the http.get and the myinputBox.valueChanges.
+They are often returned from Angular methods, such as the http.get and the myinputBox. valueChanges.
 Without a subscribe (or an async pipe) the stream won't start emitting values.

 Angular makes use of observables as an interface to handle a variety of common asynchronous operations.